Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. Select the Volume menu, then click on the [Create volume] button located at the top right.
+2. In the Volume menu, click the [Create volume] button on the top right.

-- The created volume does not use a snapshot schedule
+- The volume will not use snapshot schedules

-- The created volume automatically creates snapshots according to the set policy through the snapshot schedule
+- The volume will automatically generate snapshots according to a defined policy

 Manage volume